AlexVOiceover/waypointmapping/README.md

 ## Project Structure

-The DroneKartta solution consists of the following projects:
+The WaypointMapping solution consists of the following projects:

 - **Client**: Frontend React application with TypeScript
 - **Server**: Backend .NET API with domain logic
-- **KarttaBackendTest**: Test project for backend services
+- **Server.Tests**: Test project for backend services

 The backend codebase uses the namespace `MappingBackend.Server` for consistency.